end-4/dots-hyprland/.github/ISSUE_TEMPLATE/1-issue.md

 - **(For usage) I have read the [wiki](https://end-4.github.io/dots-hyprland-wiki/en/i-i/02usage)**
 - **(For troubleshooting) I have read the [wiki](https://end-4.github.io/dots-hyprland-wiki/en/i-i/03troubleshooting)**
+- **I have made sure that both my config and system packages are up to date**
 - Linux distro:
 <!-- Tip: you may use `lsb_release -a` to get this info -->
 ---